anhbiphan/Mod_4_Bitcoin_Project/README.md

 ### Metrics Used:
-- roc_auc_score : We wanted a metric that shows to well the model distingushes between two classes.
+- roc_auc_score : I wanted a metric that shows to well the model distingushes between two classes.
 - Standard Deviation